 A trip to LaGrange isn’t complete without a visit to an antebellum home, where history is preserved in stunning architecture and the stories of early LaGrange families.

-There are several ways to experience these homes… Tour Bellevue Mansion, attend a wine-tasting at Nutwood Winery, or take a downtown stroll to admire the architecture of some of our earliest homes!
+There are several ways to experience these spaces.
+Tour a grand estate like Bellevue, take a quiet drive past Nutwood, or stroll through downtown to admire the craftsmanship and character of some of the city’s earliest homes.

 The Bailey-Heard Dallis House